rest-for-physics/framework/doc/developer/Safe writable ROOT IO.md

 operations on sibling paths, but this is not a promise of power-loss durability or atomic behavior on every mounted filesystem.
 Rollback can itself fail; preserve and report the detailed error, including any retained backup path.

+Internally, the update and merge operations translate failures into exceptions to unwind ROOT file owners before cleanup.
+Their public interfaces retain boolean results and error strings.
+Both temporary and installed merge results pass the same schema/content validator, and any exception during installed-result validation triggers rollback before the failure is returned.

 ## Local and remote paths